Daniel-prz/CapstoneLevel1/README.md

 - added button with SVG from ChatGPT
 - styled elements with Bootstrap and CSS
 - asked ChatGPT questions and tips to help build my page

+Day 3:

+- added item and cart sections
+- added more responsive styling
+-

+Day 4:

+- added auth0 in JS file for sign up/log in functionality -